daphne-eu/daphne/doc/DaphneDSL.md

 lines */
 ```

-### Expressions
+## Expressions

-#### Simple Expressions
+### Simple Expressions

-Simple expressions constitute the basis of all expressions, and DaphneDSL knows three kinds:
+Simple expressions constitute the basis of all expressions, and DaphneDSL offers three kinds:

-##### Literals
+#### Literals

-Literals represent hard-coded values and can be of different types:
+Literals represent hard-coded values and can be of various data and value types:

+##### Scalar literals

 **Integer literals** are specified in decimal notation and have the type `si64`.